bestofjs/bestofjs/README.md

 #### CI Server: [SemaphoreCI](https://semaphoreci.com/)

+There are a lot of good CI servers on the market but I needed a kind of "CRON system - job scheduler" feature to generate every day the application data.

+I didn't want to manage a web server up-and-running all day long.
+And then I found [SemaphoreCI](https://semaphoreci.com/) and their amazing "build scheduler" feature.

-The "build scheduler" is used to generate static JSON files every day.
+The "build scheduler" is used to generate every day at a given time the static JSON files consumed by the web UI application.

 #### node.js microservices